TCLamnidis/EigenStratDatabaseTools/README.md

                         The desired output file prefix.
 Three output files are created, <OUTPUT FILES PREFIX>.geno , <OUTPUT FILES PREFIX>.snp and <OUTPUT FILES PREFIX>.ind .
+  -s <INPUT FILE SUFFIX>, --Suffix <INPUT FILE SUFFIX>
+                        The suffix (if any) that follows .geno/.snp/.ind in the input files.
+For example, specifying '-s .txt' will treat <INPUT PREFIX>.{geno,snp,ind}.txt as the
+                        desired input files.
   -C <INPUT FILE>, --Check <INPUT FILE>
                         Check the -i .ind file and the second .ind file for duplicate individuals.
 Population assignment and/or